What is the Japanese Obon Festival? When is it celebrated and how do you spend it?

 Qingming Festival

-This event takes place every year around April 5th, when people visit the graves of their ancestors and purify them.
+This event takes place around April 5th every year, during which people visit their ancestors' graves and clean them.

 Obon Festival

-It is held on the 15th day of the seventh month of the lunar calendar (usually around mid-August).
+It takes place on the 15th day of the 7th month of the lunar calendar, which is around mid-August in the Gregorian calendar.

-On Obon, people also make offerings and visit graves.
+During the Mid-Year Festival, people make offerings and visit ancestral graves.

 Summary: Obon in Japan is an event to welcome and hold memorial services for the spirits of ancestors

-Obon is a traditional summer event in which the spirits of ancestors are welcomed and offered prayers.
+Obon is a traditional summer event where people welcome and honor the spirits of their ancestors.

-In many areas, the Obon period runs from August 13th to 16th, and many companies and other businesses are closed during this time.
+Many regions observe the Obon period from August 13th to August 16th, and companies and other businesses are often closed during this time.

-However, the timing of Obon varies by region; in some areas it is celebrated in July, while in other areas it follows the lunar calendar.
+However, the timing of the Obon festival varies by region; some areas observe it in July, while others follow the lunar calendar.

-People often spend the Obon period gathering with family and relatives, visiting graves and making offerings to their ancestors.
+During the Obon period, people often gather with family and relatives, visit graves, and offer gifts to their ancestors.

 During the Obon period, Bon Odori dances and local festivals are often held, creating a lively atmosphere.